bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ## Be Polite and Friendly.

-I hope I don't need to say this, but no one will never consider you as a good maintainer if you are not: *inclusive, approachable and polite.*
+I hope I don't need to say this, but no one will ever consider you as a good maintainer if you are not: *inclusive, approachable and polite.*
 No one says you have to talk to everyone, always smile and like everyone.
 No. But you have to be professional.
 **Never swear.** Be tolerant.
-Use "her" instead of "his" more often (or "their").
+Use gender-neutral pronouns (e.g "they"), don't assume anyone's gender if it's not necessary.
 Never make offensive jokes.
 Accept that everyone makes mistakes.

 ### Either respond politely or don't respond at all.